-Through the Sonoma County Agricultural Preservation and Open Space District's (Ag + Open Space) Expenditure Plan, Sonoma County voters authorized Ag + Open Space to provide funding to public agencies, nonprofits, and federally recognized tribes for the protection of community open spaces for local agriculture, recreation and public access, and natural resource restoration through a competitive matching grant program.
+Through the Sonoma County Agricultural Preservation and Open Space District's Expenditure Plan, Sonoma County voters authorized Ag + Open Space to provide funding to public agencies, nonprofits, and federally recognized tribes for the protection of community open space for local agriculture, recreation and public access, and natural resource restoration through a matching grant program.

-Since 1994, Ag + Open Space has accepted over 68 projects into the CSMGP in each of the county's nine incorporated cities and numerous unincorporated areas, awarding over \$50 million to community-based organizations, Cities, County departments, and other public agencies.
+Since 1994, Ag + Open Space has accepted over 68 projects into the Community Spaces MGP in each of the county's nine incorporated cities and numerous unincorporated areas, awarding over \$50 million to community-based organizations, Cities, County departments, and other public agencies.
 Generally located in areas lacking open space, this funding has enabled the development and implementation of innovative projects that reflect the needs of Sonoma County's unique and diverse communities.
 To date, the Program has protected over 560 acres of urban open space, created 28 new public parks, and allowed for the restoration and enhancement of over 400 acres of natural habitats including urban creeks, marshes and wetlands.
-CSMGP projects include Andy's Unity Park, Bayer Neighborhood Park and Gardens, Cloverdale River Park, Falletti Ranch, Petaluma Marsh Enhancement, Prince Memorial Greenway, Sonoma Garden Park, Sebastopol Skategarden Park and Garden, and the Windsor Town Green.
-See the Community Spaces Matching Grant Projects Map www.SonomaOpenSpace.org/MGP for a list of all projects to date.
+See the Community Spaces Matching Grant Projects Map at www.SonomaOpenSpace.org/MGP for a list of all projects to date.

-As a condition of CSMGP funding, Ag + Open Space, and thereby Sonoma County residents, achieve permanent protection of lands through a conservation easement, or in some cases long-term access via a trail easement.
-As the majority of CSMGP projects include a public recreation component, Ag + Open Space may also receive a recreation conservation covenant which enables and permanently protects public open space and recreational uses.
+As a condition of Community Spaces MGP funding, Ag + Open Space, and thereby Sonoma County residents, achieve permanent protection of lands through a conservation easement, or in some cases long-term access via a trail easement.
+As the majority of Community Spaces MGP projects include a public recreation component, Ag + Open Space may also receive a recreation covenant which permanently protects public open space and recreational uses.

-Ag + Open Space staff coordinates the Program with support from a CSMGP Staff Committee and the CSMGP Project Evaluation Committee comprised of representatives from the Ag + Open Space Advisory Committee and Fiscal Oversight Commission.
-Each funding cycle, these committees assist in making initial funding recommendations to the full advisory bodies and Ag + Open Space Board of Directors (Board).
-While the staff and advisory bodies make funding recommendations, the Board of Directors provides the final determination of projects accepted into the Program, along with associated funding amounts.
+Ag + Open Space staff coordinates the Program with support from a Community Spaces Staff Committee and the Community Spaces Project Evaluation Committee comprised of representatives from the Ag + Open Space Advisory Committee and Fiscal Oversight Commission.
+Each funding cycle, these committees assist staff in developing initial funding recommendations.
+While the staff make funding recommendations informed by its advisory bodies, the Board of Directors provides the final determination of projects accepted into the Program, along with associated funding amounts.